As big companies take liberties with customer data, mistrust abounds

 Many respondents were concerned about companies’ ability to protect personal data once they’ve harvested it.
 Forty-seven percent of consumers say they’re very concerned that companies holding their data could be hacked, and 51% said they feared that their data might be sold.

 “Just ten years ago, you didn’t see nearly as much concern for data collection and privacy rights,” says Colin Pape, founder of Presearch, which makes a blockchain-based search engine.
-“But now we’re witnessing a shift as people gain a deeper understanding of how companies operate and use their data against them.”
+“But now we’re witnessing a shift as people gain a deeper understanding of how companies operate and use their data against them,” he said.

 Unethical data grabs

 And many businesses aren’t giving consumers reasons to trust them.
-One of the standout stats from the report says that almost 3 in 10 execs (29%) admit their company “sometimes uses unethical data collection methods.”
+One of the standout stats from the report says that almost three in ten execs (29%) admit their company “sometimes uses unethical data-collection methods.”
 And a third of them say consumers ought to be concerned about how their own company is using the data.

-In the report, KPMG’s U.S. Privacy Services leader Oran Lucas points out that that number may even be low, because business leaders are reluctant to report behavior that might make their company look bad.
+In the report, KPMG’s U.S. privacy services leader Orson Lucas points out that that number may even be low, because business leaders are reluctant to report behavior that might make their company look bad.

 States have begun enacting privacy laws that place limits on the amount of data companies can collect.

-The truth is, it’s easy for companies to overcollect personal data, with little immediate downside.
+The truth is, it’s easy for companies to over-collect personal data, with little immediate downside.
 “As a general rule, many companies do over-collect to some degree,” Lucas says in an email to Fast Company.
-“But some of the savviest, most mature companies are very thoughtful and intentional about data they collect (and aggregate with other data sets from business partners or other third parties, or other internal data).
+“But some of the savviest, most mature companies are very thoughtful and intentional about data they collect (and aggregate with other data sets from business partners or other third parties, or other internal data).”

-And states have begun enacting privacy laws that place limits on the amount of data companies can collect and store.
+States have begun enacting privacy laws that place limits on the amount of data companies can collect and store.
 The California Privacy Rights Act, for example, requires businesses to have a clear business reason for collecting the personal data they do, as well as requiring them to notify consumers when they’re doing it.

 Transparency please